 Three Steps to Becoming a Psychologist in Delaware

 There are three general steps involved in becoming a practicing psychologist in Delaware.
 First, you must complete a bachelor’s degree; afterwards, you may choose to earn an optional master’s degree.
 Second, you will need to earn a doctoral degree in psychology.
+You can meet this requirement by attending a psychology school in Delaware or in a state with similar requirements.
 The third and final step is to go through the steps of obtaining a psychology license through the Board.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.